 Steamed Persimmon Pudding

 Steamed Persimmon Pudding is a newer variety of steamed puddings that go back at least 400 years, with the first actual recipes appearing in the 1700's.
 Sometimes called Christmas puddings, or plum puddings, because they were made at Christmas time, and generally contained raisins, which were called plums at that time.
 Distinctly British in origin, the puddings were made using black treacle (in the USA we usually use molasses) suet, raisins, spices and laced with brandy or wine.
-These pudding can be made well in advance, and reheated before serving.
+These puddings can be made well in advance, and reheated before serving.
 Serve with whipped cream, hard sauce or Crème Anglaise.
 It's also impressive to dim the lights, heat a ladle of brandy, light it on fire, and pour the lovely blue flame over the top!

 Equipment